nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2.
 The ZoomLinkInfo#addZoomLink() method calls other methods in the Ui class to determine the link, and whether a password is required for the Zoom meeting.

+> 📝 **Note!**
-📝 If the user does not require the zoom link to be tagged to a module, AddTask#printAndGetModule() in Step 1 would return an empty string, and the module code would be initialised to "Zoom link has no module code".
+> If the user does not require the zoom link to be tagged to a module,
+> AddTask#printAndGetModule() in Step 1 would return an empty string, and the module code would be
+> initialised to "Zoom link has no module code".

 Step 3.
 The ZoomLinkInfo#addZoomLink() method then calls ModuleInfo#getModule() in order to retrieve the module object which is stored in the ModuleInfo class.